 by Matt Slick

 First, to ask me how I know that God knows that there is no god above Him is to ask me to prove a negative.
 In other words, the atheist asked for the impossible because she "wanted" me to convince her that there was no god above God--the God that she doesn't believe in.
 After all, she wasn't asking God this question.
 She asked me to convince her that there is not another god in all existence besides the biblical God.
 This is, of course, impossible.
-Therefore, we are left with trusting God at His word when He says there are no other gods besides Him (Isaiah 44:6).
+Therefore, we are left with trusting God at His Word when He says that there are no other gods besides Him (Isaiah 44:6).

 Third, God reveals Himself to us in the Bible, and in so doing He declares that He knows all things (1 John 3:20).
 Based on this, God would know if there is a God besides Him.
 But for me to cast doubt on God's omniscience by trying to prove His omniscience to an atheist is to deny the very definition of the Christian God I believe in in order to prove the God I believe in.
 In other words, she would be asking me to deny God's self-revealing statements in order for me to verify those same self-revealed statements as being true.
 The question leads to self-contradiction and is not a good question.